httpie/cli/docs/README.md

 ```

-To send a header with an empty value, use `Header;`:
+To send a header with an empty value, use `Header;`, with a semicolon:

 ```bash
 $ http pie.dev/headers 'Header;'